 months and years to come.

-A sought-after master teacher and professional speaker, Barry has presented his ideas in Canada, U.S.A., Europe, New Zealand, India, as well as instructing at the University of British Columbia for several years.
+A sought-after master teacher and professional speaker, Barry has presented his ideas in Canada, U.S.A., Europe, New Zealand, India, Belize as well as instructing at the University of British Columbia for several years.

-In addition to public speaking, Barry MacDonald, is also a Relationship Coach and Registered Clinical Counsellor (M.A. – Counselling Psychology) serving couples and families in Surrey and White Rock, British Columbia.
-During a CBC interview he recently discussed his own joys and struggles when parenting teenage boys. |
+In addition to public speaking, Barry MacDonald, is also a Relationship Coach and Registered Clinical Counsellor (M.A. – Counselling Psychology) serving couples and families in Surrey and White Rock, British Columbia. |

 |